 Round many active and extinct volcanoes, both on continents and on islands, there is a circle of mountains, steep on their inner, and gently inclined on their outer flanks.
 The volcanic strata, of which they are composed, everywhere dip away from the central space, but at a considerably higher angle than it is believed lava can consolidate into such thick and compact masses.
 These mountains form the so-called "craters of elevation," the origin of which has excited much controversy, and which demand further examination.
 There is a grand range of mountains of this class at the Mauritius and at St. Jago in the Cape de Verdes, parts only of which have been described.
-The chief points to attend to are, the inclination of the streams by actual measurement, their thickness, compactness, and composition; the form and height of the mountains, whether traversed by very many dikes, image of the black line, I have only to make the image of any object reflected from the moveable mirror coincide with that of the black line, to have the angle between the vertical, and the line drawn from the centre of the instrument to the object in question, which may be any distant point on the surface of a bed of lava, a glacier, a road, a river, &c."
+The chief points to attend to are, the inclination of the streams by actual measurement, their thickness, compactness, and composition; the form and height of the mountains, and whether they have suffered much wear and tear from the ancient action of the sea when the land stood at a lower level, for Sir C. Lyell has lately attributed their origin almost exclusively to this agency; and whether they are traversed by very many dikes, of which the common direction ought to be recorded; how far the mountains stand apart, and the diameter and outline of the rude circle which they together form.

-of which the common direction ought to be recorded; how far the mountains stand apart, and the diameter and outline of the rude circle which they together form.
 In fact, a most useful service would be rendered by mapping any of these "craters of elevation," or, what would be more feasible, drawing from actual measurements two sections at right angles to each other, across the circle.